Ultraicee/K-TPS-StyleGAN/README.md

 ## Environment requirements

-This repo is inspired by an amazing work of Tero Karras and Janne Hellsten for generator architecture, [StyleGAN](https://github.com/NVlabs/stylegan).

-For consistence, we followed the system requirements at [StyleGAN](https://github.com/NVlabs/stylegan).
+This repo is inspired by an amazing work of Tero Karras and Janne Hellsten for generator architecture, StyleGAN.
+For consistence, we followed the system requirements of [StyleGAN](https://github.com/NVlabs/stylegan).

 ## Preparing datasets

 Datasets for training StyleGAN part is followed by the requirements of StyleGAN official.
-You can unzip `MNdatasets.rar` and put .tfrecords files under 'MNdatasets' folder.
+You can unzip `MNdatasets.rar` and put `.tfrecords` files under `MNdatasets` folder.
 Other dataset for our model training has been upload to `datasets` folder.
+You can replace with your own datasets there.

 ## Training
 - Step 1